What is digital marketing? Think you have the answers? Think again!

 3. Identify your goals and the tools you need

 Like any marketing strategy, digital marketing works best if you have pre-established goals in place to guide you towards success.
 The key to success in most digital marketing strategies is trying to make sure that you don’t push yourself too far, too soon.
 Stick to one goal at a time and find a way to measure your success.

 There are plenty of great tools out there that can help you to measure the performance of your campaigns over time.
 You might use a digital marketing tool like Google Analytics to find out how much traffic you’re driving towards your website.
 There are also solutions like Facebook Insights to track your social media campaigns.

 One of the things that make the question: “What is digital marketing strategy?” so difficult to answer, is the fact that there are so many different campaigns out there to choose from.
 You may end up having multiple digital marketing strategies at once depending on the goals you’re trying to achieve.
 For example, you can look at:

-Email marketing strategies: Email is a fantastic solution for nurturing leads and turning them into long-term customers.
+- Email marketing strategies: As an email marketing agency, we believe that email is a fantastic solution for nurturing leads and turning them into long-term customers.

 What is SEO in digital marketing?

 One of the great things about digital marketing is that there’s no one-size-fits-all strategy.

 Depending on your existing online presence, and the goals you want to achieve, your digital marketing strategies can move in a lot of different directions.
 However, it’s fair to say that there are a few things that remain important, no matter what you’re trying to accomplish online.

 Even if you plan on building most of your brand initially through PPC or paid advertising, you’ll still need SEO to help you figure out which keywords you need to target, and where you can create the most conversions.